 Can I Drive and Pay Off My Fines with an Installment Agreement?

-There is a new Iowa law that may help you get your driving privileges back while you make payments on your court fines, penalties, surcharges or court costs and/or the IDOT civil penalties.
-This new law is found in Chapter 210B of the Iowa Code.
-This law allows you to make an installment payment agreement through the county attorney's office or the Centralized Collection Unit of the Iowa Department of Revenue.
+The law allows you to make an installment payment agreement through the county attorney's office.
 If you successfully make a payment agreement, the IDOT will restore your driving privileges.
 If you don't stay current with your monthly payments, your driver's license will be suspended again.

 Installment agreement plans are not available in all of Iowa's counties.
-First, you need to contact your local county attorney's office to find out if they offer "210B" installment payment agreements.
-If your county does not offer an installment payment agreement, you may be able to get one in another county or through the Centralized Collection Unit of the Iowa Department of Revenue.
-If you qualify to make an installment payment agreement, you must carefully follow all instructions and complete any paperwork requested by the county attorney, the county attorney's designee, or the employee of the Centralized Collection Unit.
+First, you need to contact your local county attorney's office to find out if they offer installment payment agreements.
+If your county does not offer an installment payment agreement, you may be able to get one in another county.
+If you qualify to make an installment payment agreement, you must carefully follow all instructions and complete any paperwork requested by the county attorney or the county attorney's designee.
 The final agreement will be in writing and you must carefully follow the agreement.
 Missing or late payments can result in cancellation of the payment agreement and suspension of your driving privileges again.